jayjaykil05/docusaurus-VueHr/docs/customGroup.md

 title: Custom Groups

 ---
-These are the following steps for creating, updating and deleting Custom Group.
+This page is for creating, updating and deleting Custom Groups.

 ## Create New Custom Group